© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows 90m south of Hill Lodge: part of a group of round barrows on Broughton Hill is a scheduled monument protected by Historic England under reference 1014844.
 View the official record →

-Two bowl barrows 90m south of Hill Lodge is a Bronze Age funerary monument situated on Broughton Hill in Hampshire.
+Two bowl barrows 90m south of Hill Lodge is a pair of Bronze Age funerary monuments forming part of a barrow cemetery on Broughton Hill in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014844.

 Two bowl barrows 90m south of Hill Lodge: part of a group of round barrows on Broughton Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014844.